A View of a Bridge over the Ba-Fing or Black River

 Mungo Park, Travels in the Interior Districts of Africa . . . in the years 1795, 1796, 1797 (London, 1799), facing p.
 338. (Copy in Special Collections, University of Virginia Library)

-Captioned, A view of the bridge over the Ba-Fing or Black River, this engraving was based on a sketch made by Park.
-He crossed this river (a branch of the Senegal river) on a bridge of bamboos, of a very singular construction . . . two tall trees, when tied together by the tops, are sufficiently long to reach from one side to the other; the roots resting upon the rocks, and the tops floating in the water.
+This engraving depicting parts of the Western Savanna region was based on a sketch made by Mungo Park, who crossed a branch of the Senegal river "on a bridge of bamboos, of a very singular construction . . . two tall trees, when tied together by the tops, are sufficiently long to reach from one side to the other; the roots resting upon the rocks, and the tops floating in the water.
 When a few trees have been placed in this direction, they are covered with dry bamboos, so as to form a floating bridge, with a sloping gangway at each end, where the trees rest upon the rocks.
-This bridge is carried away each year by the swelling of the river in the rainy season, and is constantly rebuilt by the inhabitants . . . who on that account expect a small tribute from every passenger (p.
+This bridge is carried away each year by the swelling of the river in the rainy season, and is constantly rebuilt by the inhabitants . . . who on that account expect a small tribute from every passenger" (p.
 338).
-See also image vile-188 on this website.
+Contrast with image vile-188 on this website.

 Metadata is available under Creative Commons Attribution-NonCommercial 4.0 International